dr-haoliu/dr-haoliu.github.io/_pages/publications.md

 <div class="publications">

 Note: <b>JBI</b> and <b>JAMIA</b> are leading health informatics journals with impact factors <b>8.000</b> and <b>7.942</b> (2022). <br>
-AMIA (American Medical Informatics Association) is one of the top conferences in biomedical and health informatics.
+<b>AMIA</b> (American Medical Informatics Association) is one of the top conferences in biomedical and health informatics.

 {%- for y in page.years %}
   <h2 class="year">{{y}}</h2>